New Year's Resolutions to Help Reduce Debt

 #1: Resolve to Identify Your “Why”

-Paying down debt can be a challenge.
-It requires consistency over a potentially long period of time, especially if you owe larger amounts.
-Before you create a plan to reduce your debt, consider why paying down your debt is important to you.
+So before you create a plan to reduce your debt, consider why paying down your debt is important to you.
 Will it allow you to save for a down payment on a house?
 Help pay for your child’s college education?
-Allow you to enjoy a financially secure retirement?
-Your reasons could help you to stay motivated and stick with your plan—even if you sometimes feel like giving up.
+Let you enjoy a financially secure retirement?
+Your reasons could help you stick with your plan—even if you sometimes feel like giving up.

-#3: Resolve to Create a Budget—but Be Realistic
+#3: Resolve to Create a Budget—But Be Realistic

 Many Americans set aggressive resolutions that fizzle out only a few weeks into January.
-You know the ones: work out seven days a week, never eat another piece of junk food, meditate every day.
+You know the ones: work out seven days a week, never eat another piece of junk food, or meditate every day.
 Then life gets in the way and some or all of those well-intentioned resolutions quickly go out the window.

 Identify areas where you can cut back but leave room for a little fun, too.
 Instead of two or three content streaming services, maybe try getting by with just one.
 Or perhaps stop putting premium-grade gasoline into your car when your owner’s manual specifies that it’ll run fine on mid-grade.